kkensuke/myjb/_sources/programming/linux.md

 ## Shell globbing

 `glob patterns` specify sets of filenames with wildcard characters.
-Using `glob` to find files is a powerful way to find files that match a pattern.
+Using `glob` is a powerful way to find files that match a pattern.
 For example, `*.txt` means all files with the extension `.txt` in the current directory.

 There are several common wildcard characters:
 ```zsh